Vazelon Monastery: Acts of Vazelon

-Vazelon today
+Today

 Vazelon and its Acts have been of recent interest to historians.
 Anthony Bryer, a British Byzantinist, was one such historian; he focused on the Empire of Trebizond, studying the Acts of Vazelon to learn more about its culture.

 As mentioned above, documents from Vazelon survive: some in Ankara, some in St. Petersburg.
 Religious artwork from Vazelon also survives in Greece: an icon of John the Baptist, which the monks took with them to exile after the Greek/Turkish population exchange, now lies in a monastery in Serres, Greece.

 In 2014, Turkish professors drafted a plan to generate more tourist interest in Trabzon Province; their plan included Vazelon as a potential destination for "belief, culture" tourism.
 According to Turkish news sources, which may be state-influenced or censored, the government of Turkey plans to restore Vazelon Monastery and make it a tourist attraction.
 This is part of a larger project to revive Turkey's ancient buildings and boost faith tourism.
 Restoration work was slated to begin in 2020.